Recent data breaches occurring at government agencies and social media giants have made the issue a major topic of conversation.

 Other major companies that have found themselves targets include Apple, Facebook and Pinterest.

-For more information on data security visit the IDentity Theft 911 blog.
+For more information on data security visit the IDT911 blog.